How Thought Leadership Has Been Driving My Business Development for 15+ Years

 By now, I have developed a set of best practices that I could use as a foundation for starting a consulting business from scratch.

-- I actively researched my target audience – in fact, I hired an agency in 2019 to conduct surveys and in-depth interviews to help me understand what types of issues keep my prospects up at night, what they are looking to achieve, how they go about their decision-making process, etc.,
+• I actively researched my target audience and conducted 15 in-depth interviews to help me understand what business issues they were dealing with, what they were looking to achieve, how they go about their decision-making process, etc.

 I started TheVisibleAuthority.com right before the global pandemic paralyzed the world.
 “How unfortunate!” – many people told me.
 Their sentiment made sense.
 Established businesses were struggling to stay afloat, and I was closing the first year of my brand-new business.